AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 	* Publication Year
 	* Tags
 * Possibility to ignore any user level and up, so all editors and higher for instance.
-* Easily connect your Google AdSense and Google Analytics accounts.
+* Easily connect your AdSense and Analytics accounts.
-* Option to tag links with Google Analytics campaign tracking, with the option to use hashes (#).
+* Option to tag links with campaign tracking, with the option to use hashes (#).
 * Option anonymize IP's, for use in countries like Germany.
-* Full [debug mode](http://yoast.com/google-analytics-debug-mode/), including Firebug lite and ga_debug.js for debugging Google Analytics issues.
+* Full [debug mode](http://yoast.com/google-analytics-debug-mode/), including Firebug lite and ga_debug.js for debugging Analytics issues.
 * Allow local hosting of ga.js file.
-* Tracking of search engines not included in Google Analytics default tracking.
+* Tracking non default search engines
 * Tracking of login and registration forms.

 Other interesting stuff: